joseorono/color-palette-manager/docs/editor-todo.md

 ## Navbar Improvements

 ### High Priority
+- [ ] **Fix bug with the Save Icon**, it changes to a checkmark when saving but doesn't go back to the floppy disk icon a few seconds after saving.
 - [ ] **Reorder navbar actions**: Share - View - Export - Save (primary)
 - [ ] **Update Preview button** with two options:
   - Preview Palette (opens side pane to the right)